yongze-yin/tMHG-Finder/README.md

                         Boolean value determining whether to reroot the guide tree or not.
-If this is set to True, it will reroot the guide tree changing the MHG output order to minimize the number of total internal nodes.
+If this is set to True, it will reroot the guide tree changing the MHG output order to minimize the tree height.
 If this is False, it will keep the MHG visiting order as it is.
   -k KMER_SIZE, --kmer_size KMER_SIZE
                         Kmer size for Mash, default 16 -t THREAD, --thread THREAD